This is the "Splash", or starting window, of Lotto Sorcerer v9.

 Just choose the lottery, the starting and ending dates for the period you want to analyze, then click the Next button.

-This is the completely new Playslip Setup Wizard.
+This is the Playslip Setup Wizard.
 This lets you setup your own playslip.
-New features allow you to program in "special marks", as shown above, or even override settings.
+It allows you to program in "special marks", as shown above, or even override settings.
 [Mac OS X Snow Leopard screenshot]

 This is the Virtual Lottery Setup Wizard, which introduces the concept of "virtual lotteries", where separate lotteries can be virtually joined together to be treated as a single lottery.
-[Mac OS X Mavericks screenshot]
+[Mac OS X Snow Leopard screenshot]

 Lotto Sorcerer's Lottery Number Oracle™ tool can analyze each number and predict, using Gaussian distribution, the chances the number will be drawn by a specific date.
 [Windows 7 screenshot]